linear/linear/packages/sdk/README.md

 ### Raw GraphQL Queries

-The Linear GraphQL API can be queried directly by passing a raw GraphQL query to the graphql-request client:
+The Linear GraphQL API can be queried directly by passing a raw GraphQL query to the `LinearGraphQLClient`:
 <!-- AUTO-GENERATED-CONTENT:START (CODE_SECTION:id=8_3&src=./src/_tests/readme.test.ts) -->
 <!-- The below code snippet is automatically added from ./src/_tests/readme.test.ts -->
 ```ts